tomhuhges/everything-burrito/README.md

 ### 1. the basics

 ```
-NB. the things i consider to be the basics are the following:
+NB. i consider the basics to be the following:
 	- values (booleans, numbers, strings)
 	- other values (null, undefined, NaN)
 	- operators